-When you choose a processor through CardFellow, we check for downgrades and help you correct any problems through our free statement audit service.
+When you choose a processor through CardFellow, we check for downgrades.
+Even better, we’ll help you correct any problems through our free statement audit service.
 We’ll also help you achieve enhanced data interchange categories.

-Benefits of Level 2 and 3 B2B Transactions
+Benefits of Level 2 and 3 B2B Payments

 For the business using the card, level 2 and level 3 data provide greater details on the transactions conducted by employees, allowing for more effective budget/spending management and reporting.
 Additional benefits from the card brands may also apply, such as rental car insurance, emergency cash advances, roadside assistance, corporate trip planning, global medical assistance, lost passport/luggage reimbursement, and more.
 These benefits will vary by card company and may have additional requirements.